rtpl/iComponent2.0/Pod-README.md

 ### Prerequisites

 You should have macOS and xcode to build an iOS app.
-Then you have to install cocoapods in you system and then add this pod in your podfile.
+Then you have to install cocoapods in your system and then add this pod in your podfile.

 ### Installing